trixi-framework/Trixi.jl/docs/src/testing.md

 that modifications or new features do not break existing functionality or add other errors.
-In the main [Trixi](https://github.com/trixi-framework/Trixi.jl) repository (and the repositories for the visualization tools [Trixi2Img](https://github.com/trixi-framework/Trixi.jl) and [Trixi2Vtk](https://github.com/trixi-framework/Trixi.jl)), this is facilitated by
+In the main [Trixi](https://github.com/trixi-framework/Trixi.jl) repository (and the repositories for the visualization tool [Trixi2Vtk](https://github.com/trixi-framework/Trixi.jl)), this is facilitated by [GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions), which allows to run tests automatically upon certain events.
-[GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions),
-which allows to run tests automatically upon certain events.
 When, how, and what is tested by GitHub Actions is controlled by the workflow file